 What We Think is Cool or Lame

 But when there’s not enough transparency, too much micromanagement, and a culture of blame, it can create a bad work environment.
-This can make employees feel unsupported and unhappy, which can lead to them leaving their jobs.
+This can make employees feel unsupported and unhappy, leading to them leaving their jobs.

 So, what the company values and believes in has a big impact on what employees see as good or bad in the workplace.